Stuycs-K/finalproject-10-misra-ishaana-mashuryan-angela/README.md

 ### Project Description:

 Our project is a smaller-scale version of the real-life Bitcoin blockchain.
 The purpose is to allow users to experience making, sending, and receiving transactions within the scope of a tutorial.
+Users are also able to mine blocks, experience how Bitcoins are created, how wallets function, and witness the cryptographic security measures behind digital signatures and IDs.

 ### Instructions: